GaiaNet-AI/docs/docs/user-guide/apps/cursor.md

 * [run your own node](../../node-guide/quick-start.md)
 * [use a public node](../nodes.md)

-In this tutorial, we will use a public codestral node to power the Cursor.
+In this tutorial, we will use a public Llama 3.1 8b node to power Cursor.

 | Model type | API base URL | Model name |
 |-----|--------|-----|
 | Chat | https://llama.us.gaianet.network/v1/ | llama |

+> A limitation of Cursor is that it does not support local LLM services.
+A Gaia node comes with a default networking tunnel that turns your local LLM service into a HTTPS service accessible from the Internet.
+That allows Cursor to use your own private LLM for coding.
+Start your own [Llama 3.1](https://github.com/GaiaNet-AI/node-configs/tree/main/llama-3.1-8b-instruct) or [Phi 3.5](https://github.com/GaiaNet-AI/node-configs/tree/main/phi-3.5-mini-instruct) models today!
+Both are quite good at coding tasks.

 ## Configure Cursor

-Firstly, you will need to download [Cursor](https://www.cursor.com/).

-After the installation, click the settings button on the top right button.
-Then, click on Models to configure the model.
+First, you will need to download [Cursor](https://www.cursor.com/).
+After the installation, click the **Settings** button on the top right button.
+Then, click on **Models** to configure the backend LLM service.

-Firstly, we will need to add a model named `llama` and turn off all the other models like gpt4O.
+Second, we will need to add a model named `llama` and turn off all the other models like `gpt4o`.

-Secondly, go to the OpenAI API Key section and click on Override OpenAI Base URL.
+Third, go to the OpenAI API Key section,

+* Click on **Override OpenAI Base URL**.
 Type `https://llama.us.gaianet.network/v1` here.

-As for the OpenAI key part, write several characters here.
-Click on Verfiy to test if the connection is correct.
+* For the OpenAI API key, you can use any random chars such as `GAIA`.
+Click on **Verfiy** to test if the connection is correct.

 ![](cursor-01.png)

 ## Use Cursor

 You can use

-* command + K to edit the specified code
+* **command + K** to edit the highlighted code
-* command + L to open the chat room and ask questions about the code.
+* **command + L** to open the chat room and ask questions about the code.

 ![](cursor-02.png)